z46-dev/z46-dev/README.md

 - 👋 Hi, I’m @z46-dev
 - 👀 I’m interested in web and backend development with Golang, JS, Rust, Java, and Python
 - 🌱 I’m currently learning C++ and Assembly
-- 💞️ I’m looking to collaborate on W1HLO Robotics
+- 💞️ I’m working on a web browser game about naval ships

 <!---
 z46-dev/z46-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.